Skip to article frontmatterSkip to article content

 8.6.3

-I can personally recommend the Microsoft Visual Studio Code editor for interacting with Jupyter Notebooks.
+I can personally recommend the Microsoft VS Code editor for interacting with Jupyter Notebooks.
 It is free to use, and was used in the writing of this book (and its predecessor).

 !code --version